PSYC 815 Advanced Research: Quantitative Research & Analysis

 Quiz: CITI Human Subjects Training (SBE)

 Students are required to complete the CITI course in Social-Behavioral-Educational (SBE) Basic.
 The SBE Basic course provides an introduction to social-behavioral-educational research with a focus on the protection of human subjects.
 It offers historic and current information on regulatory and ethical issues important to the conduct of research involving human subjects.
 Case studies are used within the modules to present key concepts.
 This course has been updated to reflect the 2018 Requirements of the Common Rule.
-The student will be required to upload their transcript/scoring sheet.
-Points will be assigned as earned CITI Score (out of 100 points).
+The student will be required to upload their transcript or certificate.
+Points will be awarded for successful completion of the CITI course.
 (CLOs: E, F)

 University link: https://www.liberty.edu/graduate/institutional-review-board/collaborative-institutional-training-initiative/